unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 the jobs are run then the 'depend' attribute can help.

 #### In a pbs file does the MEM requested refer to each node or the total memory on all nodes being used (if I am using more than 1 node?)
 MEM refers to the amount of memory per node.
+If you are only requesting resources on a single node then this is the total amount of memory that you have requested.

 ### **Storage FAQ**

 ---

 #### What storage is available to me?
 Katana provides three different storage areas, cluster home drives, local scratch and global scratch.
-The storage page has additional information on the differences and advantages of each of the different types of storage.
-You may also want to consider storing your code using a version control service like GitHub.
-This means that you will be able to keep every version of your code and revert to an earlier version if you require.
+The [storage page](../../storage/storage_locations/) has additional information on the differences and advantages of each of the different types of storage.
+You may also want to consider storing your code using a version control service like [GitHub](https://research.unsw.edu.au/github).
+This means that you will be able to keep every version of your code and revert to an earlier version if something goes wrong.

 #### Which storage is fastest?
 In order of performance the best storage to use is local scratch, global scratch and cluster home drive.

 #### Is any of the cluster based storage backed up?
 The only cluster based storage that gets backed up is the cluster home drives.
-All other storage including local and global scratch is not backed up.
+All files in local scratch are removed when your job completes.
+Files in global scratch are not backed up and you should keep a copy of any files that are important.
+You should also consider placing a copy of any important files in the [UNSW Data Archive](/storage/data_archive/).

 #### How do I actually use local scratch?
-The easiest way of making use of local scratch is to use scripts to copy files to the node at the start of your job and from the node when your job finishes.
-You should also use local scratch for your working directory and temporary files.
+Some software allows you to specify a temporary or working directory.
+If the software that you are ussing does not have that option then the easiest way of making use of local scratch is to use scripts to copy files to the node at the start of your job and from the node when your job finishes.

 #### Why am I having trouble creating a symbolic link?
 Not all filesystems support symbolic links.
 The most common examples are some Windows network shares.
 On Katana this includes Windows network shares such as hdrive.
 The target of the symbolic link can be within such a filesystem, but the link itself must be on a filesystem that supports symbolic links, e.g. the rest of your home directory or your scratch directory.

 #### What storage is available on compute nodes?
-As well as local scratch, global scratch and your cluster home drive are accessible on the compute nodes.
+Local scratch, global scratch and your cluster home drive are accessible on the compute nodes.
+You may be able to connect to your other storage via the Katana Data Mover and copy files to yyou global scratch dorectory.

 #### What is the best way to transfer a large amount of data onto a cluster?
 Use`#!bash rsync` to copy data to the KDM server.
 More information is above.